-Assets Liabilities Contractual or notional
+Ass sets Liabilities

-Fair values \$'m Fair values \$'m amounts \$'m
+Fair values \$'m Contractual or notional amounts \$'m Fair values \$'m Contractual or notional amounts \$'m

 Fair Value Derivatives

-Metal forward swaps 10
+Metal forward contracts 10

-Cross currency interest rate swaps 8 750
+Cross currency interest rate swap 8 750

-Forward foreign exchange swaps 1 99
+Forward foreign exchange contracts 1 99

 At December 31, 2019 9 859

-Derivative instruments with a fair value of \$8 million are classified as non-current liabilities and \$1 million as current liabilities in the consolidated statement of financial position at December 31, 2019.
+Derivative instruments with a fair value of \$53 million (2019: \$8 million) are classified as non-current liabilities, \$5 million (2019: \$1 million) as current liabilities and \$4 million (2019: nil) as current assets in the consolidated statement of financial position at December 31, 2020.

-With the exception of the certain CCIRS which mature in August 2025, the remaining derivative assets and liabilities mature within one year.
+With the exception of the CCIRS which mature in August 2025, the remaining derivative assets and liabilities mature within one year.

 With the exception of interest on the CCIRS, all cash payments in relation to derivative instruments are paid or received when they mature.
-Bi-annual and quarterly interest cash payments and receipts are made and received in relation to the CCIRS.
+Bi-annual interest cash payments and receipts are made and received in relation to the CCIRS.